refinery/refinerycms/readme.md

 to get help on how to use that.
 Or read the full documentation on [writing plugins for Refinery](http://github.com/resolve/refinerycms/blob/master/vendor/plugins/refinery/plugins.md)

+### Run the Tests

+If you have installed Refinery using GIT (described above in step 1 of installing Refinery) then you'll be able to run the tests.
+At your Rails root run:

+    rake test

 ### What about a portfolio?

 Check out the [portfolio plugin gem](http://github.com/resolve/refinery-portfolio)